Polar Bears

 PolarBear

 If a bear knows that a walrus is in the water nearby, it will not go in because if they do meet in the walrus's attack element, the bear is likely to be the loser.
-The sea mammal driving its ivory tusks teir full length into the bear.
-Sometimes the bear has time to make an attack in return for a similar attack before the tusks kill.
-Because of that the bodies of a bear and a walrus have been found a several time locked together in death.
+The sea mammal will drive its ivory tusks their full length into the bear.
+Sometimes the bear has time to make an attack in return before the tusks kill it, and because of that the bodies of a bear and a walrus have several times been found locked together in death.

-However on the dry land the polar bear attack is usually fatal for walrus.
+However on the dry land a polar bear attack is usually fatal for a walrus.

 Polar Bear pictures (attacks) Polar Bear Attacks